UWCS/rs118/resources/1/notes.md

 - `cargo fmt` will format your code using [rustfmt]()
 - `cargo clippy` will lint your code using [clippy]()

-See [the book](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html), and also [the cargo book](https://doc.rust-lang.org/cargo/index.html), for more info about cargo and the `Cargo.toml` file.
+See [The Book](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html), and also [The Cargo Book](https://doc.rust-lang.org/cargo/index.html), for more info about Cargo and the `Cargo.toml` file.

-Open `main.rs` in vscode and oh look, you don't even need to write hello world, cargo did it for you.
+Open `main.rs` in vscode and oh look, you don't even need to write hello world, Cargo did it for you.
 You can delete it and write it out again, if you really want.

 ```rust
 fn main() {